Certificate of Financial Responsibility (COFR) in 2025 (Important Details Explained)

 Where should you keep proof of financial responsibility?

 You should keep proof of financial responsibility, such as your insurance card or other relevant documentation, readily accessible in your vehicle at all times to present when requested by law enforcement or the DMV.
+It’s also important to remember why you should never use a fake insurance card, as this can lead to severe legal consequences and fines.

 Who is required to have insurance or other proof of financial responsibility?

 All drivers and vehicle owners must typically have insurance or other proof of financial responsibility to cover damages or injuries resulting from accidents they may cause while operating a vehicle.
+This ensures that both the driver and other parties involved are financially protected.

 Why is financial responsibility important?